reggiegunawan88/nuxt-oauth-kompas/README.md

 # OAuth 2.0 by Kompas.id

 ## Description
 This project was initiate and built for Kompas Gramedia's subsidiary: Kompas Daily Newspaper as one of the biggest media company in Indonesia, as an authentication gate using OAuth 2.0.
-I was involved for almost 80% code of the project as a front end software engineer.
+I was involved for almost 80% code of the project when I was working as a front end software engineer at Kompas Gramedia.
 The OAuth 2.0 system is using access token (JWT format) that represents the authorization to access resources on behalf of the end-user.
 Tech stacks:
 - NuxtJS (VueJS framework)